zlrc/cohost-tweaks/README.md

 # cohost-tweaks
-Userstyles and scripts I made for cohost.org
+A collection of userstyles and scripts I wrote for cohost.org.

+Licensing information can be found in each individual file, please refer to them.